thagabe/WSL2-Linux-Kernel/Documentation/userspace-api/iommufd.rst

 mapped to memory pages, composed of:

 - struct io_pagetable holding the IOVA map
-- struct iopt_areas representing populated portions of IOVA
+- struct iopt_area's representing populated portions of IOVA
 - struct iopt_pages representing the storage of PFNs
 - struct iommu_domain representing the IO page table in the IOMMU
 - struct iopt_pages_access representing in-kernel users of PFNs
 - struct xarray pinned_pfns holding a list of pages pinned by in-kernel users

 Each iopt_pages represents a logical linear array of full PFNs.
-The PFNs are ultimately derived from userspave VAs via an mm_struct.
-Once they have been pinned the PFN is stored in IOPTEs of an iommu_domain or inside the pinned_pages xarray if they have been pinned through an iommufd_access.
+The PFNs are ultimately derived from userspace VAs via an mm_struct.
+Once they have been pinned the PFNs are stored in IOPTEs of an iommu_domain or inside the pinned_pfns xarray if they have been pinned through an iommufd_access.

-PFN have to be copied between all combinations of storage locations, depending on what domains are present and what kinds of in-kernel "software access" users exists.
+PFN have to be copied between all combinations of storage locations, depending on what domains are present and what kinds of in-kernel "software access" users exist.
 The mechanism ensures that a page is pinned only once.

 An io_pagetable is composed of iopt_areas pointing at iopt_pages, along with a list of iommu_domains that mirror the IOVA to PFN map.